mediagis/nominatim-docker/4.3/README.md

 - `PBF_URL`: Which [OSM extract](#openstreetmap-data-extracts) to download and import.
 It cannot be used together with `PBF_PATH`.
   Check [https://download.geofabrik.de](https://download.geofabrik.de)
-  Since de DL speed is restrictet at Geofabrik, for importing the full Planet there is a recommended list of Mirrors at the [OSM Wiki](https://wiki.openstreetmap.org/wiki/Planet.osm#Planet.osm_mirrors).
+  Since de DL speed is restrictet at Geofabrik, for importing the full planet there is a recommended list of mirrors at the [OSM Wiki](https://wiki.openstreetmap.org/wiki/Planet.osm#Planet.osm_mirrors).
-  At the mirror sites you can find the folder /planet which contains the Planet-latest.osm.pbf and mostly a /replication folder for the `REPLICATION_URL`.
+  At the mirror sites you can find the folder /planet which contains the planet-latest.osm.pbf and mostly a /replication folder for the `REPLICATION_URL`.
 - `PBF_PATH`: Which [OSM extract](#openstreetmap-data-extracts) to import from the .pbf file inside the container.
 It cannot be used together with `PBF_URL`.
 - `REPLICATION_URL`: Where to get updates from.
 For exampe at Geofabrik under for example europe: https://download.geofabrik.de/europe-updates/
-                     The Europe member Countrys Update Path in in https://download.geofabrik.de/europe/ if only osm.pbf files visible delete at the end of the Site URL the.html ...europe/ instad of ...europe.html
+                     The Europe member countrys update path in in https://download.geofabrik.de/europe/ if only osm.pbf files visible delete at the end of the site URL the.html ...europe/ instad of ...europe.html
-                     Other Map-Update paths like this example https://download.geofabrik.de/countryname-updates/
+                     Other map update paths like this example https://download.geofabrik.de/countryname-updates/

 - `REPLICATION_UPDATE_INTERVAL`: How often upstream publishes diffs (in seconds, default: `86400`). _Requires `REPLICATION_URL` to be set._
 - `REPLICATION_RECHECK_INTERVAL`: How long to sleep if no update found yet (in seconds, default: `900`). _Requires `REPLICATION_URL` to be set._